Leptin

 Frequently Asked Questions

-The standard reference range is Men:1-5 ng/mL, Women:7-13 ng/mL.
-Many functional medicine practitioners recommend tighter optimal ranges for peak health.
-Your ideal range may vary based on age, sex, and health goals.
+The standard reference range for Leptin is Men:1-5 ng/mL, Women:7-13 ng/mL.
+Optimal ranges may differ based on individual health goals and expert recommendations.

 Medical Disclaimer